sorell/tripping-robot/README.md

 obscurestr
 ----------
-Let compiler obscure text strings so that they're hard to trace from binary file.
+Let compiler obscure text strings so they're hard to trace from binary file.
 A header-only implementation.
 Requires c++14.

 runtrace